hytopoulos/hytopoulos.github.io/_posts/decompilation/2025-08-12-rl-decompiler.md

 categories: machine learning
 usemathjax: true
 image: /assets/img/decompilation/score_mean.png
+grpo_image: /assets/img/decompilation/grpo.png
 ---

 ## Introduction

 Decompilation is the process of converting compiled machine code back into source code.
 Decompilers, such as IDA Pro and Ghidra, are typically used to reverse engineer software into psuedocode.
 Decompilers are largely based on static analysis and rule-based heuristics.
 In Ghidra, all instruction sets are first converted to an intermediate representation, and then decompiled into a C-like psuedocode.
 IDA is closed-source but likely operates the same way.
 Neither offers readily compilable source code.

-In this post, we explore the use of reinforcement learning to adapt Qwen2.5-Coder-7B-Instruct into an end-to-end decompiler for C++, with two goals:
+In this post, we explore the use of reinforcement learning to train a LoRA adapter for Qwen2.5-Coder-7B-Instruct, which we will use as an end-to-end decompiler for C++.
+The model will be trained with two goals in mind:

 1. Generate compilable source code that resembles the original assembly.
 2. Generate source code that compiles into the exact same assembly as the original.